Zojax/QZ3/docs/narrative/contenttype.md

 # Content types

-`zojax.cms` has its own content types system that allows to easily add new content types, automatically creating its forms, add menu items, etc.
+`QuickZopeCMS` has its own content types system that allows to easily add new content types, automatically creating its forms, add menu items, etc.

 The package providing main content type creation features is ``zojax.content.type``.